A comprehensive guide to Alice’s home shire, ‘The Land of the Summer People’.

 Ceramicists Sally Tuffin and Richard Dennis sell their creations, made using fine craftsmanship that fuses traditional techniques with contemporary designs, from the converted stables of a Gothic Victorian rectory.

-Best for: Art appreciation in a memorable setting
+Best for: Art appreciation

 Hauser & Wirth, Bruton